 Steps for the Fabric bring up:

-- Spin up the vManage VM on a server in data center with its minimal configuration (System IP, vBond IP, Organization name etc).
+- Spin up the vManage VM on a server in the data centre with its minimal configuration (System IP, vBond IP, Organization name etc).

-- Spin up the vSmart VM on a server in data center with its minimal configuration (System IP, vBond IP, Organization name etc).
+- Spin up the vSmart VM on a server in the data centre with its minimal configuration (System IP, vBond IP, Organization name etc).